Jihene-ch/ML_Project/README.md

 # BEFORE RUNNING

-Download "parkinglots" directory from google drive with the "busy" and "notbusy" subdirectories
+Extract the "parkinglots" directory from "parkinglots.zip" in the root project folder